detelinradev/carpooling/README.md

 ![2019-08-30 (15)](https://user-images.githubusercontent.com/39421427/64017421-405ab300-cb32-11e9-8236-388681aa82b9.png)

-Most of the rest options are drop-down lists what makes it easier and more secure to fill the form.
+Most of the rest options are drop-down lists which makes it easier and more secure to fill the form.
 Button 'create' becomes active when all fields have values and they passed the validation provided

 ![2019-08-30 (16)](https://user-images.githubusercontent.com/39421427/64017422-405ab300-cb32-11e9-98b2-0f5645e414b3.png)

 After pressing create button user is redirected to `My Trips` component, where she could see the trip that she just created.
-The role of the user in the trip appears on the top border in the center as `driver` or `passenger`
+The role of the user in the trip appears on the top border in the centre as `driver` or `passenger`

 ![2019-08-30 (18)](https://user-images.githubusercontent.com/39421427/64017423-405ab300-cb32-11e9-83ed-876dd032b665.png)